Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Intro: Rooted spanning forests and loop-erased partitioning

-{{\bf Other forest measures:}} To conclude this introduction let us clarify that this \emph{rooted} forest $\Phi_q$ should not be confused with other forest measures that have been receiving great attention in the literature in relation to universality classes in statistical physics and to negatively correlated systems.
-In particular, when thaking the (weak) infinite volume limit of the UST on $d$-dimensional lattices for $d> 4$ (and other transitive settings), depending on the boundary condition procedure when approaching the limit, the resulting measure concentrates on \emph{unrooted} forests referred to as wired or free spanning forests, see e.g.~\cite{pemantle1991ust,benjamini2001usf, benjamini2004geometry,hutchcroft2017indistinguishability,hutchcroft2018interlacements} and references therein.
-On finite graphs, another natural extension of the UST is obtained when considering the uniform measure on unrooted spanning forests, properties of this other fascinating forest measure have been recently investigated in ~\cite{bedini2009hyperforest,bauerschmidt2021hyperbolic}.
+To conclude this introduction let us clarify that this \emph{rooted} forest $\Phi_q$ should not be confused with other forest measures that have been receiving a large amount of attention in the literature in relation to universality classes in statistical physics and to negatively correlated systems.
+In particular, when taking the (weak) infinite volume limit of the UST on $d$-dimensional lattices for $d> 4$ (and other transitive settings), depending on the boundary condition procedure when approaching the limit, the resulting measure concentrates on \emph{unrooted} forests referred to as wired or free spanning forests, see e.g.~\cite{pemantle1991ust,benjamini2001usf, benjamini2004geometry,hutchcroft2017indistinguishability,hutchcroft2018interlacements} and references therein.
+On finite graphs another natural extension of the UST is obtained when considering the uniform measure on unrooted spanning forests.
+Properties of this other fascinating forest measure have been recently investigated in ~\cite{bedini2009hyperforest,bauerschmidt2021hyperbolic}.